Super Bowl Odds & Prediction 2026: Chiefs Even With Bills Entering Week 7

 What is the 2026 Super Bowl matchup?

 We don't yet know the Super Bowl 2026 matchup.
-The Kansas City Chiefs and Philadelphia Eagles have met twice in the last three years, though the Baltimore Ravens are trading slightly ahead of the former in the AFC.
-The Eagles are betting favorites to win the Super Bowl.
+The Kansas City Chiefs and Philadelphia Eagles have met twice in the last three years, though the Buffalo Bills and Baltimore Ravens are trading slightly ahead of the Chiefs in the AFC.
+Once again, the Eagles are the betting favorite to win the NFC.

 When is the 2026 Super Bowl?